Samsung/tizen-docs/docs/tizen-studio/native-tools/ui-builder-conversion-n.md

 Even a beginner can develop a UI Builder project easily:

-- With the **Design** tab:You can create and place UI components by dragging and dropping them from the **Palette** to the design area.You can lay out the UI components by, for example, moving and sizing.You can preview the application screen in real time without running the emulator.
+- With the **Design** editor:You can create and place UI components by dragging and dropping them from the **Palette** to the design area.You can lay out the UI components by, for example, moving and sizing.You can preview the application screen in real time without running the emulator.
-- With the **Source** tab:You can author a view (screen) using only the name and attributes of the UI component, without knowing the Elementary API.You can use the auto-completion function for XML grammar in the XML editor.
+- With the **Source** editor:You can author a view (screen) using only the name and attributes of the UI component, without knowing the Elementary API.You can use the auto-completion function for XML grammar in the XML editor.

 ### Rapid Response to Requirements

 You can handle development requirements quickly:

-- With the **Storyboard** tab:You do not need to handle the flow of views through Elementary API code editing.You can see the flow and connection status of each screen at a glance, and add connections between views with a single click (**Ctrl + Mouse drag**).
+- With the **Storyboard** :You do not need to handle the flow of views through Elementary API code editing.
+You can see the flow and connection status of each screen at a glance, and add connections between views with a single click (**Shift + Mouse drag**).
 - With the **Outline** view:You can see the entire UI component hierarchy of the application at a glance.You can configure an appropriate view by selecting from among an empty view, various view templates, and a popup style view.

 ### Application Optimization and Maintenance